Antonio Conte Profile

 Antonio Conte is an Italian former soccer player and current manager.
 As a player, he is most famous for his spell at Juventus, the most successful club in the history of Serie A and one which he captained.
-He also enjoyed huge success with Juventus as a coach, but moved on to the Italy national team, then Chelsea and now Inter Milan - Juve's fierce rivals.
+He also enjoyed huge success with Juventus as a coach, before stints at the Italian national team, Chelsea and Inter Milan.

 Conte played as a midfielder and moved to Juve after a short spell with hometown team Lecce.
-He also played for the Italy national team.
+He also represented Italy 20 times.

 Prior to his stint as Juve manager, which was the first to see him recognised as one of football's best coaches worldwide, Conte managed Arezzo, Bari, Atalanta and Siena.

 Conte and Juventus

 Conte joined Juventus from Lecce as a player in 1991, having been signed by Giovanni Trapattoni.
 After winning the UEFA Cup in 1993, Conte and Juve enjoyed a tremendously successful 1994/95, winning both Serie A and the Coppa Italia.

 In 1996, Marcello Lippi made Conte the new Juve captain.
 Alessandro Del Piero was later promoted to the role, but Conte won the captaincy back due to Del Piero's injury in 1998/99 and went on to keep it.

 Conte won the 1996 UEFA Champions League title with Juventus as they beat defending champions AFC Ajax on penalties after a 1-1 draw.
 He went on to win more Serie A titles in 1996/97, 1997/98, 2001/02 and 2002/03.
 He remained with Juventus until retiring in 2004, after making 418 appearances, and scoring 43 goals, in all competitions.